 6) St. Nicholas’ bones apparently leak ‘manna’ that smells like rose-water –

 There was a legend in Myra that each year St. Nicholas’ relics exuded a pristine watery liquid that supposedly had miraculous healing powers.
 This liquid was called the ‘manna‘.
-Oddly enough, the relics continued to secrete this mysterious fluid substance even when they were transferred to the city of Bari, in southern Italy (as we mentioned beofre).
-And as such, vials of such manna are still procured from the 11th century Basilica San Nicola church – by the clergymen on St. Nicholas’ Day (6th December) every year.
+Oddly enough, the relics continued to secrete this mysterious fluid substance even when they were transferred to the city of Bari, in southern Italy.
+And as such, vials of such manna are still procured from the 11th-century Basilica San Nicola church – by the clergymen on St. Nicholas’ Day (6th December) every year.

-The substance is collected from a sarcophagus which is housed inside the church’s vault compartment.
+The substance is collected from a sarcophagus which is housed in the church’s vault compartment.
 As for the scientific perspective, experts are not sure if the manna is secreted by the body remains of St. Nicholas himself or from the marble floor of the space.
-To that end, one of the theories put forth pertains to how the liquid originates due to the capillary action – which entails the gradual transfer of sea water to the tomb space.
-There is a probability of such a phenomena occurring due the lower than sea-level location of the tomb itself.
+To that end, one of the theories put forth pertains to how the liquid originates due to the capillary action – which entails the gradual transfer of seawater to the tomb space.
+There is a probability of such a phenomena occurring due the lower than the sea-level location of the tomb itself.

 7) Not as rosy-cheeked as one would imagine, but the semblance to Santa is evident –